 Presentations and Trade Shows:

-- Feb 2016 - Abbotsford Community Services - Aging Together Conference
+- February 2016 – Abbotsford Community Services, Aging Together speaker

-- Feb 2016 - Canadian Tourism College - Group Travel & Design/Hospitality programs
+- February 2016 – Canadian Tourism College – Group Travel & Design / Hospitality program speaker

 It has been almost two weeks since I am home from our magical trip to Ecuador.
 My head is still dancing with all the memories that I brought back.